-Our journey into the world of Alzheimer’s and dementia began a few years ago, when my 86 year-old father’s memory began slipping and sliding.
+Our journey into the world of Alzheimer’s and dementia began about four years ago, when my father’s memory began slipping and sliding.
 Because his mother and eldest sister had also been challenged with dementia, we were sort of prepared for it, and grateful that it hadn’t really impacted his life up until then.

 When my mother started losing it, though, we were surprised and taken aback.
 Always the rock-solid centre of our universe, this amazing woman who raised five children was suddenly unable to cope.
 Then, collectively as a family, came the stark realization: Neither parent could help or rely on the other, rendering them helpless together.
 The dreaded “D” words started entering our conversations.
 Dementia.
 Dependency.
 Denial.